-Needs, Conditions, Circumstances: Teacher attrition, relocation, and retirement continuously deplete the teacher pool and therefore new teachers continue to need to be hired.
-In hiring new teachers, a large percentage will be newly credentialed teachers who need to clear their preliminary credential to become fully credentialed teachers

-Action(s): New Teacher Induction Program, including hiring and training of experienced mentor teachers to provide targeted and just-in-time mentoring support for new teachers [Darling-Hammond, 2016]
+Action(s): In order to address this condition and need for our unduplicated students, it is our interest to retain staff at schools with a high population of unduplicated students.
+The district finds teacher attrition, relocation, and retirement continuously deplete the teacher pool and therefore new teachers continue to need to be hired.
+In hiring new teachers, a large percentage will be newly credentialed teachers who need to clear their preliminary credential to become fully credentialed teachers.
+Based on New Teacher Induction Program, including hiring and training of experienced mentor teachers to provide targeted and just-in-time mentoring support for new teachers [Darling-Hammond, 2016]